prepare.blog

 3. Recovery: File insurance claims using the documents you pre-copied.
 Return home safely, assess damage, and access community resources like FEMA assistance and local shelters.

 4. Resilience: Debrief as a family.
 What worked?
 What broke down?
 Update the plan, restock supplies, and address any gaps the event revealed.
-Resilience means your family is better prepared after each event, not just back to baseline.
+Resilience means your family’s better prepared after each event, not just back to baseline.

 Most families focus entirely on Response and ignore the other three.
-In my experience, Readiness and Resilience are where the real safety gains happen.
+In my experience, Readiness and Resilience are where the real safety gains live.

 Practical Tips and Common Pitfalls